 The simulation hypothesis is doing more work than it looks

-The cleverest move in the paper, and the one that does not survive scrutiny, is the way it lets the simulation hypothesis prop up the proposal.
+The cleverest move in the paper, and the one I have the most questions about, is the way it lets the simulation hypothesis prop up the proposal.

 The argument runs roughly: simulating universes is plausibly achievable, given enough compute.
 The simulation hypothesis suggests our own universe may already be a product of such engineering.
 Therefore the proposal is not pie-in-the-sky - it is a description of how reality may already be organised, and we are just talking about extending the principle.
 The simulation argument is recruited to make Personal Universes feel less exotic.